Conservation and Load Management (C&LM)

 All materials related to DEEP's Determination are listed below:

 Attachment C – Summarized Public Comments, 2022-2024 C&LM Plan (December 2021)

 Attachment E – Summarized Public Comments, DEEP Draft Determination (April 2022)

 Equitable Energy Efficiency (E3) ProceedingDEEP launched a formal proceeding to make its energy efficiency programs more equitable and inclusive.
 Learn more about E3.

 Addressing health and safety issues, such as mold and asbestos, that prevent the completion of residential weatherization and energy efficiency measures.
 Learn more about Weatherization Barrier Remediation.

 Contractor Technical Advisory Committee (CTAC)

-BETP is planning to host bi-monthly meetings to interface with contractors and lend support and resources over the course of COVID-19 impacts.
-Members of the public or other interested parties are welcome to attend and provide feedback to help guide future decision-making.
-All meetings will be held at 9:00 AM on the dates listed below.
+DEEP hosts regular meetings to interface with energy efficiency contractors.
+Members of the public and other interested parties are welcome to attend and provide feedback to guide future decision-making.
+Learn more about CTAC.

 View all DEEP Energy Web Filings, including all documents and comments associated with Conservation and Load Management Planning.